scatalfo/rLivestreamFailDaily/README.md

 # rLivestreamFailDaily
-Bot to upload the daily hot posts of livestreamfail to a youtube channel that will do all the following:
+Bot to upload the daily top posts of /r/LivestreamFail to a youtube channel that will do all the following:
 - download clips from livestreamfail subreddit ✅
 - save top comments from the subreddit
 - save title of the clip on the subreddit ✅